Bogor Botanical Gardens: Background

-'s Lands Plantentuin te Buitenzorg
+Lands Plantentuin te Buitenzorg

 When the Anglo-Dutch Treaty came into effect, the Netherlands in 1816 sent a ship with officials to resume control of the colony.
 Among those on board was the German-born botanist Caspar Georg Carl Reinwardt, who was appointed as head of agriculture, arts and science of the colony.
 A year later he proposed the establishment of a botanical garden, a move which was supported by Governor-General Van der Capellen.
 The garden was officially founded on May 18, 1817, next to the palace grounds through a collaboration with two botanists, William Kent from Holland and James Hooper from Kew.
 The garden was established as 's Lands Plantentuin ('National Botanical Garden').
 He became its first director for five years and gathered plants and seeds of economic potential from all over the archipelago for cultivation.
-Much of his taxonomic work was catalogued by his predecessor Carl Ludwig Blume in 1823, who recorded 914 plants in the garden.
+Much of his taxonomic work was catalogued by his successor Carl Ludwig Blume in 1823, who recorded 914 plants in the garden.

 In 1830, Johannes Elias Teijsmann, a Dutch botanist, became curator of Bogor Botanic Garden and spent more than 50 years developing the garden.
 Seven years later Justus Carl Hasskarl was appointed as his assistant curator and convinced the director to re-arrange the plantings in the garden by taxonomic families.
 Hasskarl proposed starting a library, which opened in 1842 as the Bibliotheca Bogoriensis, and constructed a separate building for the Herbarium Bogoriense, which opened in 1844.
 J. Teijsmann wrote the second catalogue of plants which listed more than 2800 species by 1844.
 He also has the garden significantly expanded in 1852, with a 120 ha new garden branch laid down near the mountainous town of Cibodas.

 In 1848 the garden received four seeds of West African oil palm, these trees were believed to be the mother tree in Southeast Asia from which numerous descendants were produced to support the growth of the palm oil industry in the region.
 However, the last original mother plant died in 1933.
 The garden also played major role in the introduction of Cinchona trees to Java in 1854, which would ultimately make the island the largest producer of quinine bark for malaria treatment.
 Later J. Teijsmann had the Botanic Garden detached from the palace garden as an independent institution on May 30, 1868.